sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting.rst

      psychological one.
 It is clear that there are no grounds for believing that the simplest course of events will really happen.
-It is an hypothesis that the sun will rise tomorrow: and this means that we do not know whether it will rise.*
+It is an hypothesis that the sun will rise tomorrow: and this means that we do not know whether it will rise*.

    -- Ludwig Wittgenstein\ [#]_